 TGbk editor, make the changes identified below to P802.11bk-D1.0 P.66 L.3-10:

-If the FORMAT parameter is set to HE_SU, Tthe TXOP_DURATION parameter is set to either 127 or a value defined in Equation (26-3), replacing DHE_NDPA by DRanging_NDP_Announcement which is the value of the Duration/ID field in the MAC header of the preceding Ranging NDP Announcement frame.
+If the FORMAT parameter is set to HE_SU, and the measurement exchange is TB (#1159), the TXOP_DURATION parameter is set to either 127 or a value defined in Equation (26-3), replacing DHE_NDPA by DRanging_NDP_Announcement which is the value of the Duration/ID field in the MAC header of the preceding Ranging NDP Announcement frame.

-If the FORMAT parameter is set to EHT_MU, the TXOP_DURATION parameter is set to either 127 or a value defined in Equation (35-2), replacing DEHT_NDPA by DRanging_NDP_Announcement which is the value of the Duration/ID field in the MAC header of the preceding Ranging NDP Announcement frame.
+If the FORMAT parameter is set to EHT_MU, and the measurement exchange is TB (#1159), the TXOP_DURATION parameter is set to either 127 or a value defined in Equation (35-2), replacing DEHT_NDPA by DRanging_NDP_Announcement which is the value of the Duration/ID field in the MAC header of the preceding Ranging NDP Announcement frame.

+If the FORMAT parameter is set to HE_SU, and the measurement exchange is non-TB, the TXOP_DURATION parameter is set to either 127 or a value defined in Equation (26-3), replacing DHE_NDPA by DRanging_NDP which is the value of the TXOP field within the HE-SIG-A2 of the preceding I2R NDP. (#1158)

+If the FORMAT parameter is set to EHT_MU, and the measurement exchange is TB, the TXOP_DURATION parameter is set to either 127 or a value defined in Equation (35-2), replacing DEHT_NDPA by DRanging_NDP which is the value of the TXOP field within the U-SIG of the preceding I2R NDP. (#1159)